griffithlab/pVACtools/docs/pvacbind/optional_downstream_analysis_tools.rst

 (lowest binding affinity) epitope for each variant, and outputs additional binding affinity for that epitope.
 It also gives information about the total number of well-scoring epitopes for each variant, as well as the HLA alleles that those epitopes are well-binding to.
-For a full overview of the output, see the pVACfuse :ref:`output file documentation <pvacbind_aggregated>`.
+For a full overview of the output, see the pVACbind :ref:`output file documentation <pvacbind_aggregated>`.

 Calculate Reference Proteome Similarity
 ---------------------------------------